 A Hedge Fund is a type of fund that is only open to investment by individuals and entities that meet the definition of "qualified investor" as determined by the Capital Markets Board of Turkey and is not subject to any restrictions on its investment strategy or the types of assets it can invest in.
 Unlike other investment funds, Free Funds have the flexibility to take advantage of opportunities in both rising and falling markets (long/short) and can engage in over-the-counter derivative transactions, short selling, and margin trading.

-The management of risks in investment funds involves the effective identification, measurement, management, monitoring, and reporting of the risks of the funds being managed.
-The risks to which investment funds are exposed are described in the funds' prospectuses.
-These risks include market risk, counterparty risk, liquidity risk, operational risk, etc. The risks that the funds may be exposed to are identified, the methods for measuring these risks and the risk model to be used are determined and implemented, and are reported to the Board of Directors.
+Risk management in mutual funds encompasses the effective identification, measurement, management, monitoring, and reporting of risks within managed fund portfolios.
+The risks to which mutual funds are exposed are defined in the fund prospectuses.
+The main risks include market risk, counterparty risk, liquidity risk, operational risk, etc. The risks to which funds may be exposed are identified, risk measurement methods and the risk model to be used are determined and implemented, and reported to the Board of Directors.
 Risk limits are determined by the Board of Directors.
-Compliance with the determined risk limits is controlled and reported on a daily basis.
-A backtesting exercise is carried out to measure the accuracy and performance of the risk measurement model used.
-The risk model is regularly reviewed in the context of changing portfolio and market conditions, and any necessary changes to the model are made.
-Depending on the investment strategy and risk profile of the portfolio, stress test scenarios are created that reflect changes in risk factors that may affect the fund's net asset value, and measures to be taken are determined through the analysis of the effects on the portfolio.
-Kullanılan risk ölçüm modelinin doğruluğunu ve performansını ölçmek amacıyla geriye dönük test uygulanır.
-Değişen portföy ve piyasa koşulları çerçevesinde risk modeli düzenli olarak gözden geçirilir ve varsa modelde gerekli görülen değişiklikler yapılır.
-Portföyün yatırım stratejisi ve risk profiline bağlı olarak fon toplam değeri üzerinde etkisi olabilecek risk faktörlerinin değişimini yansıtacak stres testi senaryoları oluşturularak portföye etkilerinin analizi ile alınacak önlemler belirlenir.
+Compliance with the determined risk limits is checked and reported daily.
+Backtesting is applied to measure the accuracy and performance of the risk measurement model used.
+The risk model is regularly reviewed in light of changing portfolio and market conditions, and necessary changes are made to the model if required.
+Depending on the portfolio's investment strategy and risk profile, stress test scenarios are created to reflect changes in risk factors that may affect the total value of the fund, and the impact on the portfolio is analyzed to determine the necessary measures.

 Investment funds are required to keep the assets that may be held in their portfolios with portfolio custodians in accordance with the principles specified in the Capital Markets Board's Custody Regulations.
 Portfolio custody services include the safekeeping and/or recording of the fund's financial assets, the verification and tracking of ownership of other assets, the keeping of records, the control of transactions related to the movement of assets and cash, and other tasks specified in the Regulations.
 The portfolio custodian provides custody services for all financial assets that can be recorded in the financial asset accounts directly or indirectly under its own records and all financial assets that can be physically delivered to the portfolio custodian for financial assets that are eligible for safekeeping in the fund portfolios.
 The portfolio custodian is responsible for safeguarding the assets in accordance with the principles set forth in the Regulations and for providing the fund management company with the information and documents it needs to perform its duties in relation to the assets in the fund portfolio.